KatharaFramework/Kathara/README.md

 </ul>

 From the Greek Καθαρά.
 Implementation of the notorious [Netkit](https://github.com/maxonthegit/netkit-core) using Python and Docker.
-10 times faster than Netkit and more than 100 times lighter, allows easy configuration and deploy of arbitrary virtual networks with for SDN, NFV and traditional routing protocols.
+10 times faster than Netkit and more than 100 times lighter, allows easy configuration and deploy of arbitrary virtual networks with SDN, NFV and traditional routing protocols.

 Kathará comes with **P4**, **OpenVSwitch**, **Quagga**, **Bind**, and more, but can also be extended with your own container images.